Do you deserve help?

 I feel unworthy.

-But out of reasons, I can’t explain.
+Out of reasons, I can’t explain.

 I just can’t believe what I need help with is of importance enough to merit the support, the love.